Eskilmar/kubernetes-dev-env/README.md

     `tilt up`

-  * After deploy of Wordpress is ready, upload `database.sql` in localhost:3306.
-Default password is *password*
+  * After the deploy of Wordpress is ready, upload `database.sql` in localhost:3306.
+Default password is *password*.

+  (With Linux you can use script, and click refresh -button in Tilt's browser view, **after the deploy of Wordpress is ready**.)

 At this stage you can make changes inside theme folder and system will upload files inside containers.